My Dog Has Worms In His Poop, What Should I Do?

 How To Cure Heartworms?

-In general, veterinarians perform a through blood test to diagnose the presence of heartworms.
+In general, veterinarians perform a thorough blood test to diagnose the presence of heartworms.

 Once the diagnosis is confirmed, the veterinarian will determine the severity of the infection and the treatment to follow, which usually includes anti-inflammatory medications and hospitalization with oxygen therapy.
 In some situations, surgery may be necessary to remove the worms from the heart.